The pc-kombo PC Part Picking Guide

 |CPU Cooler||Cooler Master Hyper 212 Black Edition - 120mm||$36.99 @ B&H|

-It is our current reference build, containing the componenents we think you should pick when there are no special requirements and you want an optimal balance between performance, ugpradeability and price.
+It is a current reference build, containing componenents you should pick when there are no special requirements and you want an optimal balance between performance, ugpradeability and price.
 Buy this if it fits your budget, if not - or if you want the details - read on.

 The processor decides how fast the PC will be.
 It does the computations which are the core of the work of a PC.
 When selecting a processor, the most important factors are: